Nasir Gebelli: Early life and career (1957–1985)

 Gebelli was born in Iran in 1957.
 Because of his family relationship with the Iranian royal family of the Pahlavi dynasty, he migrated to the United States to avoid the 1979 Iranian Revolution and study computer science.
-He was inspired by Golden age arcade video games, such as Space Invaders.
+He was inspired by golden-age arcade video games, such as Space Invaders.
 Gebelli's first project for the Apple II was EasyDraw, a logo and character creation program he used for his later games.
 He then began programming video games in either 1978 or 1979.

 Sirius software

-As a college student, he demonstrated a slide show program he wrote at a computer store to the stores' owner Jerry Jewell.
+As a college student, he demonstrated a slideshow program he wrote at a computer store to the store's owner Jerry Jewell.
 In 1980, he joined a new company founded by Jewell and Terry Bradley, Sirius Software.
 Gebelli's first game was Both Barrels.

 Within a year, Gebelli programmed twelve games.
-He wrote the code in his head, then quickly entered it before forgetting the details.
+He claimed to have written the code in his head and then quickly entered it before forgetting the details.
 His action games were well-received, and three of his games, Phantoms Five, Cyber Strike, and Star Cruiser, appeared on Softalks Top Thirty software list in March 1981.
 Six of his games later appeared on Softalks Top Thirty list in August 1981, with the highest at number three.
 His best-selling titles were Space Eggs and Gorgon, which were clones of Moon Cresta and Defender, respectively.
 Electronic Games referred to Gebelli as "ace designer Nasir" and gave Gorgon a positive review.
 BYTE assured readers that Gorgon would not disappoint "Nasir Gabelli fans".
 Gorgon sold at least 23,000 copies in a year, making it one of the best-selling computer games through June 1982.
 Gebelli's games used page flipping, which eliminated the flickering that early Apple II games experienced.